hanqicode/PerkTreeForMyself/Reading/BuildingEvolutionaryArchitectures/Notes.md

 ## Chapter 4.
 Architectural Coupling
 There are 3 criteria for a good evolutionary architecture:
 1. Incremental change
-Making any change should not be difficult.
+   - Making any change should not be difficult.
+   - Have pipeline to have different stages.

 2. Guided change with fitness functions
 Architecure should be clearly defined and have protective tests.
+   - Test for class functionality.
+   - Test for class dependency.

 3. Appropriate coupling
 Should have lowly coupled components inside the system.